ritchieng/dlami/README.md

 Raise an issue here and we'll update DLAMI to make sure it works or enable it across different regions.

 ## Information
-This is actively maintained by [Ritchie Ng](http://www.ritchieng.com/) from the National University of Singapore.
+This is actively maintained by [Ritchie Ng](http://www.ritchieng.com/) and [Jie Fu](http://bigaidream.github.io/) from NExT Search Centre, NUS Smart Systems Institute, National University of Singapore.

 And I would like to thank Amazon for their donation of AWS credits for our research that led to this useful byproduct deployed by people across the world.